9 Best Mushroom Coffee Brands

 As you read through the best mushroom coffee products, you probably noticed that they come in different sizes.
 Here, size is important when looking at price, but more so, you’ll want to find out how many servings come in each bag.

 A 6 oz bag may have 30 servings, but a 12 oz bag may have 30 too.
-Because of this, you can’t really compare the weight of each bag, you’ll need to look into serving size instead.
+Because of this, you can’t really compare the weight of each bag—you’ll need to look at the serving size instead.

-Considering the best mushroom coffee is something you’ll want to include in your diet daily, first, figure out how much you’ll drink per day and then do the math.
+Considering that the best mushroom coffee is something you’ll likely want to include in your daily diet, first, figure out how much you’ll drink per day and then do the math.

-There’s no sense buying a small bag if you have a big coffee habit, so just keep size in mind as you browse.
+There’s no sense in buying a small bag if you have a big coffee-drinking habit, so just keep the size in mind as you browse.

 Improving focus, reducing inflammation, and upping happiness levels seem to be a given with mushrooms like Chaga, cordyceps, and lion’s mane.
 But for some of the names on this list, mushrooms aren’t the only beneficial ingredients you’ll find in the grinds.